Learning Models of Individual Behavior in Chess: Discussion

 \section{Discussion}

 This work takes the next step towards learning {\em human} policies by building on the coarse skill-level models of prior work to create personalized models for individual players.
 Our models can predict a player's moves more accurately than any prior baseline, regardless of when the move occurs in a game.
-Furthermore, the gains we see from personalizing to individual players are significant: 10\% higher accuracy on average than the top performing Maia model, per player.
+Furthermore, the gains we see from personalizing to individual players are significant: 4--5 percentage points higher accuracy on average than the top performing Maia model per player.

 Finally, our models capture enough individual behavior to allow us to perform near-perfect stylometry.
 Given a sample of games, we can uniquely identify who played them from among a set of 400 players.
 An interesting challenge is to scale up our methodology along different dimensions: e.g., more players, more skill levels, and more time periods.
 For example, as we mentioned, creating accurate personalized models for the strongest players (Grandmasters) remains an elusive goal.

 Machine learning systems that capture human behavior in a personalized way will open the door to algorithmic learning tools and training aids.
 Using chess as a model system, we have shown that predicting granular behavior at an individual level is possible.
 We hope this inspires others to advance human learning and facilitate collaboration with AI systems in a variety of domains.